RaidPRDev/android-webapp-startup/README.md

 This configuration file will allow you to edit the colors used for status bar, alerts and progress indicators.

+I have it setup to just change the colorPrimary property and the rest of the color properties will update.

+However, you can change each color individually.

+> Try not to change the `colorTextPrimary` and `colorBackground`

 ```xml
 <resources>
     <!-- global theme colors, primarily used for top header -->